 A great deal of information about individuals can be found in the English-language newspapers published in Shanghai and other cities.
 These include: birth, marriage and death notices and reports, passenger lists, trial records and company meetings, sport and society reports, and much more.
-For a fuller list of titles of Chinese, English and Japanese language newspapers published in China are available except with subscriptions.
+For a fuller list of titles of Chinese, English and Japanese language newspapers published in China, and freely available online, see this page.

 The North China Herald

-Published in Shanghai, this can be found in NewspaperArchive and in FindmyPast, but only up to the end of 1926.
+Published in Shanghai, this weekly newspaper can be found in searchable format in NewspaperArchive, but only up to the end of 1926.
 Fuller runs can only be found through libraries that have taken out subscriptions in other platforms such as Proquest’s ‘China Coast Newspapers’ and Brill’s North China Herald Online (to which you can purchase a day pass which includes all newspapers on its platform).

 Published in Shanghai by the Shanghai Zionist Federation, a 1904-34 run of poor quality scans of Israel’s Messenger in downloadable PDF format is available from the website Jewish Communities of China.

 The London and China Telegraph